Lake Manasarovar

-Lake Manasarovar (Sanskrit: मानसरोवर, Hunterian: Mānsarovara) also called Mapam Yumtso (瑪旁雍錯 (Mǎ páng yōng cuò)) locally, (Note: Alternative names include Mapang Tso, Tso Mapam, Tsang Tso, and Tso Madröpa.) is a high altitude freshwater lake near Mount Kailash in Burang County, Ngari Prefecture, Tibet Autonomous Region, China.
+Lake Manasarovar (Note: मानसरोवर) also called Mapam Yumtso, (Note: Alternative names include Mapang Tso, Tso Mapam, Tsang Tso, and Tso Madröpa.) is a high altitude freshwater lake near Mount Kailash in Burang County, Ngari Prefecture, Tibet Autonomous Region, China.
 It is located at an elevation of 4600 m, near the western trijunction between China, India and Nepal.
 It overflows into the adjacent salt-water lake of Rakshastal via the Ganga Chhu.
 The sources of four rivers: Indus, Sutlej, Brahmaputra, and Karnali lie in the vicinity of the region.

 The lake is sacred in Hinduism, Buddhism, Jainism and the Bon religion.
 People from India, China, Nepal and other countries in the region undertake a pilgrimage to the region.
 The pilgrimage generally involves trekking towards Lake Manasarovar and a circumambulation of the nearby Mount Kailash.

 Etymology

-The Sanskrit word "Manasarovar" (मानसरोवर) is a combination of two Sanskrit words, Mānas (मानस्) meaning "mind" (generally denotes the mental powers associated including intellect, perception, conscience) and sarovar (सरोवर) meaning "lake or a large pond".
+The Sanskrit word Manasarovara (मानसरोवर) is a combination of two Sanskrit words, mānas (मानस्) meaning "mind" (generally denotes the mental powers associated including intellect, perception, conscience) and sarovara (सरोवर) meaning "lake or a large pond".
 The lake is called as Mapam Yumtso (瑪旁雍錯 (Mǎ páng yōng cuò)) and Tso Madröpa locally.
 In his Tibetan-English dictionary, Sarat Chandra Das states that Mapam Yumtso is derived from Mapam meaning unconquerable or invincible and Tso Madröpa is derived from Madropa meaning "ground heated by the Sun" both used in combination with Tso, the Tibetan word for lake.